diegocamlooker/Kickstarter/bgg.md

 > Tip 7: A very successful campaign doesn't mean that the game is good.
 Some of the best ranked games have barely met their funding goal.
 If a game is any good, it will get the recognizition it deserves indepently.

+Gloomhaven is a good example of a game that came from nowhere, had an average campaign but the word of mouth lead to second [campaign](https://www.kickstarter.com/projects/1350948450/gloomhaven-second-printing), 10 times more successful than the first one.
+Now ranks as TOP1 in BGG and it's been on my table for weeks now.

 *"Hey Diego, to wrap up we'd like to know more about your experience - Would you tell us?"*

 Of course!
 Let's see my collection.